+- Maintenance order number or similar tracking mechanism;

 - Contact person(s); and

 - Date equipment is returned to service.

 - 2) In lieu of logging outstanding work authorizations in the plant status entry, a Work Authorization logbook may be utilized, at the discretion of the GAO or ESS, during periods of construction, overhauls, or major work; and contains work authorizations, commonly referred to as clearances issued, released, and associated with the special activity.
 All other entries pertaining to the special activity shall be entered in the Control Operator log.
 Work authorization log entries do not need to be carried forward for each facility status but may remain for the duration of the special activity.
 Information in the Work Authorization log shall include the following:

 - Date and time the clearance was issued;

-- Name of the Control Operator or Assistant Control Operator issuing the clearance;
+- Name of the Control Operator or Assistant Control Operator issuing the clearance:

-- Identification of clearance; and
+- · Identification of clearance; and

 - Name of person the clearance is issued to.

 - 3) In lieu of logging outstanding periodic maintenance activities, a work order management system or electronic database system may be utilized at the discretion of the GAO or ESSO to track periodic maintenance activities and status.
 This method of recordkeeping is intended to keep track of periodic maintenance records according to maintenance requirements of original equipment manufacturers or industry best practices.
-Information in the work order management shall include the following but is not limited to:
+Information in the work order management shall-may include the following, as applicable-but is not limited to:

-- Equipment description;
+- Equipment issue description;

 - Work order tracking number;

-- Date and time the work order was issued and completed;
+- Date and time the work order was scheduled and issued and completed;

 - Names of persons who created, approved work orders and performed the work;

 - Maintenance requirement;

 - Maintenance activities performed;

-- Parts and tools information;
+- Parts used, if any and tools information;

 - Job safety and environmental analysis information; and

 - Permit information such as hot work, confined space entry, etc.